vuhung16au/selenium/assertJ.md

 # Overview
 assertJ (fluent assertions java library) is an open source asserting library, rich feature, easy to read easy to use.
 Useful for verifying with selenium.
-This file gives some example uses of assertJ.
+This file gives some example uses of assertJ Core.

 # assertJ configuration with maven